King to Host Town Hall Meeting

-Congressman Steve King announces that he will be hosting a town hall meeting in Winnebago County on Thursday, August 22.
+Congressman Steve King will be hosting a town hall meeting in Winnebago County today.
 The town hall is open to the public.

 The Winnebago County town hall will be held in Lake Mills, IA at Mills Theater located at 216 West Main Street.
 The town hall will run from 12:00 PM-1:00 PM Central.